clairey-zx81/json-model/TUTO.md

 ```

 Add the example values and models discussed below in this directory for testing,
-with the available terminal editor (`vi`) in the VM or with any editor on the
+with the available terminal editor (`nano`, `vi`) in the Docker or with any available
-host system.
+editor on the host system.

 ## JSON – JavaScript Object Notation